Creative Heights

 Individuals, collectives or organizations may submit a Letter of Inquiry for Creative Heights funding.
 If selected to submit a full application, applicants must identify a potential Oregon-based 501(c)3 nonprofit partner to receive funds.

 Grant funding may be used for commissioning fees; pay for artists, curators, and scholars; costs associated with research, rehearsals, workshops; promotion; design and production; dissemination and documentation; and other direct costs related to creation, presentation, or exhibition.
-Preference will be given to projects that are not within three months of completion upon receiving the award in August of 2022.

 Letter of Inquiry Process